MarcinOrlowski/laravel-api-response-builder/README.md

 ## Messages and Localization ##

-ResponseBuilder is designed with localization in mind so default approach is you just set it up once and most things should happen automatically, which also includes creating human readable error messages.
+`ResponseBuilder` is designed with localization in mind so default approach is you just set it up once and most things should happen automatically, which also includes creating human readable error messages.
-As described in `Configuration` section, once you got `map` configured, you most likely will not be in need to manually refer error messages - ResponseBuilder will do that for you and you optionally just need to pass array with placeholders' substitution (hence the order of arguments for `errorXXX()` methods).
-ResponseBuilder utilised standard Laravel's `Lang` class to deal with messages, so all features localization are supported.
+As described in `Configuration` section, once you get `map` configured, you most likely will not be in need to manually refer error messages - `ResponseBuilder` will do that for you and you optionally just need to pass array with placeholders' substitution (hence the order of arguments for `errorXXX()` methods). `ResponseBuilder` utilised standard Laravel's `Lang` class to deal with messages, so all localization features are supported.

 ----